 Cappadocia underground city are a genuine fairyland.
 Besides its visual landscape, it has over 36 underground cities.
-These mysterious underground cities make a great sensation for anyone who visits Cappadocia.
+These mysterious cities make a great sensation for anyone who visits Cappadocia.

 There are many ideas, myths and extraordinary explanations about underground cities.
 We need to first specify that ‘Underground City’ is not a proper city where people live permanently.
 They were first carved as storages then enlarged as defensive underground castles.
 Later first Christians in the area used and enlarged them as underground secret churches.